mayureshw/pyrvg/README.md

 # Usage

-Connect the Carestream RVG 5200 USB device to USB port Run the program rvg5200.py.
+Connect the Carestream RVG 5200 USB device to USB port Run the program rvg5200.py and wait till it says 'Ready to shoot', then shoot the X ray.
 If it works (see open issues) it should produce an image file with name rvg.png

 # Open issues: